created in collaboration with

 This work is supported by a 2020 Van Lier Fellowship from Roulette Intermedium

 Swans Lakeless is an intermedia composition woven from experience, myth, and narrative poetry told from a disability gaze.
-It gives voice to Odin, a nonbinary amputee tenant union organizer facing eviction and organizing a rent strike along with their comrades.
-The story is told from the nonlinear spaces of Odin’s recovery after a traumatic incident, wherein they are assaulted by the police and held in custody for over 20 hours.
+It gives voice to Odin, a trans & nonbinary amputee tenant union organizer facing eviction and organizing a rent strike along with their comrades.
+These narratives are told abstractly from the nonlinear spaces of Odin’s recovery after their traumatic false-arrest, wherein they are assaulted by police and held in custody for over 20 hours.
 Upon feeling the force of police containment and abuse, Odin expands their understanding of the harsh realities of structural police violence into a somatic one.
 Odin later convinces the cop to see that he was harming himself by harming Odin, and to start an abolitionist choir.